The Importance of Context When Recommending TV Content: Dataset and Algorithms: Concluding Remarks

 \begin{IEEEbiography}[{ }]{Miklas Str{\o}m Kristoffersen} (StM'17) received the B.Sc. and M.Sc. degrees in electronic engineering with specialization in vision, graphics, and interactive systems from Aalborg University, Aalborg, Denmark, in 2014 and 2016, respectively, where he now pursues the Ph.D. degree.
-He is currently with Bang and Olufsen a/s, Struer, Denmark.
-His current research interests include computer vision, machine learning, and context-aware recommender systems. \end{IEEEbiography}
+He is currently a research fellow with Bang \& Olufsen A/S, Struer, Denmark.
+His research interests include computer vision, machine learning, and context-aware recommender systems. \end{IEEEbiography}

 \begin{IEEEbiography}[{ }]{Sven Ewan Shepstone} (M'11) received the B.S. and M.S. degrees in electrical engineering from the University of Cape Town, Cape Town, South Africa, in 1999 and 2002, respectively, and the Ph.D. degree from Aalborg University, Aalborg, Denmark, in 2015.